ContextMapper/contextmapper.github.io/_docs/index.md

 #### Tactic Patterns
 The implementation of the tactic DDD patterns is based on [Sculptor DSL](https://github.com/sculptor/sculptor).
 You can find their documentation and the supported patterns under the following link: [http://sculptorgenerator.org/documentation/](http://sculptorgenerator.org/documentation/).

+### Architectural Refactorings (ARs)
+The Context Mapper tool provides a series of architectural refactorings which allow you to improve and evolve your models iteratively.
+Find more information and the documentation of all available refactorings [here](/docs/architectural-refactorings).

 ### Transformations / Generators
 Context Mapper provides tools to transform CML models to [ServiceCutter input](https://servicecutter.github.io/) and [plantUML diagrams](http://plantuml.com/).